keironchaudhry/women-in-tech-hackathon/README.md

 ## Links

-- Internal and external links were all checked and found to be working correctly
+- Internal and external links were all checked and found to be working correctly.

 ## Responsiveness

-- Responsiveness was checked on a range of desktop and mobile devices and found to be functioning correctly
+- Responsiveness was checked on a range of desktop and mobile devices and found to be functioning correctly.

 ## Validators/checkers used